 By Ramon Robinson

 It’s not an overstatement to say that home sharing sites like AirBnB and Couchsurfing have been major forces behind some of my biggest life developments.
-Two years ago, I embarked upon a 108-day journey to build a global network of friends from those home sharing sites.
+Some years ago, I embarked upon a 108-day journey to build a global network of friends from those home sharing sites.
 The itinerary, which led to a doubling of my Facebook friends total, looked like this:

 Since then, my goals have changed quite a bit.
 I’ve been writing for MortgageHippo – a company that, much like these home sharing sites are doing with renting and lodging, wants to simplify and improve the home-buying process through technology.
 Most of the people with whom I work are also in their early 30s, and even though they’re passionate about travel, they recognize the importance of a solid home to which to return from backpacking expeditions.
 In conversation with them, I couldn’t help but wonder: What do I want in a home, and how do I reconcile my passion for traveling a lot with my desire for a home I can really call my own?

 To answer that question, I decided to go home sharing abroad again with this itinerary: